Umudvarr/KapitalBank-Clone/README.md

-#This is Capital Bank Clone, It is currently undergoing revisions.
+#This is Kapital Bank Clone, It is currently undergoing revisions.

 # Getting Started with Create React App